 UNT offers a green light to greatness for 36,000 students.
 Plus, UNT is one of the nation’s most diverse universities with about 6,000 Hispanic students and about 5,000 African American students.

 View an alphabetical list of all the majors.

 Not sure yet?
 Search our undergraduate majors.

 We understand that as an ECHS student, you are not the same as most incoming freshmen, so it makes sense that your admissions process should be a little different too.
-We take your college experience into account during our holistic review process.
+We take your college experience into account during our review process.